-Timeline Child is identified as having Special Educational Needs (this may be through achievements in standardised tests, observations made by Class Teacher/ initial concerns checklist) Within 8 weeks Meeting held with Parents to discuss concerns and request permission to refer to SENDCo Within 2 weeks WEEKS Referral made to SENDCo?
-Causing school initial concern form SENDCo observes child / completes further assessments/ meets with staff involved in support and reports back to Class Teacher, adding child to SEN register if necessary, 2 to 4 weeks Within 4 weeks The Teacher/ SENDCo will recommend strategies to support the child and monitor intervention strategies.
-The Class Teacher writes an Individual Education Plan(IEP) for the child and shares this with the Parents and child to promote involvement by all stakeholders, The SENDCo supports this process where necessary, The Class Teacher reviews the IEP termly with the Parents and child and objectives are altered where necessary.
-Within 16 weeks For children for whom this level of support has not had measurable impact over time, the SENDCo will, in consultation with Parents and Class Teacher raise the level of support and will liaise with Outside Agencies to gather information and support on the child's SEN, Evidence for this will be collected by completing an Assess, Plan, Do, Review form, for which at least 2 cycles need to be completed before a referral is made to external agencies, If outside support is required an Early Help Assessment form or Record of Consent form will be completed and shared by SENDCo with all parties, Each ouside agency has its own criteria and thresholds for offering support and the school must provide evidence to show how the child meets this criteria through its Assess, Plan, Do, Review cycles.
-2 to 4 weeks - if the referral meets the threshold criteria for support then they will be involved asap.
-Within 20weeks If a child's needs are unclear, or broader than the school/single agency service can address; or if a child has additional needs to those being met by universal services, an EHA (Early Help Assessment) may be completed to: • Gather and analyse information on strengths and difficulties • Determine plan and deliver interventions to meet identified needs Within \bullet Form a TAC (Team around the Family) and agree a Lead 26 to 28 weeks Professional if relevant If the needs of the child are more singular ie, Communication and Interaction, then they will be referred using the agencies own referred form.
-Review the action and delivery plan • 2 to 4 weeks - Once the outside agencies have received a request for support and the referral meets their threshold criteria then they will become involved asap.
+Child is identified as having Special Educational Needs (this may be through achievements in standardised tests, observations made by Class Teacher/ initial concerns checklist

+Meeting held with Parents to discuss concerns and request permission to refer to SENDCo Within 2 weeks to 28

+Referral made to SENDCo?
+Causing school initial concern form

+Within 8 weeks

+SENDCo observes child / completes further assessments/ meets with staff involved in support and reports back to Class Teacher, adding child to SEN register if necessary, 2 to 4 weeks

+The Teacher/SENDCo will recommend strategies to support the child and monitor intervention strategies.

+The Class Teacher writes an Individual Support Plan (ISP) for the child and shares this with the Parents and child to promote involvement by allstakeholders, The SENDCo supports this process where necessary.
+The Class Teacher reviews the ISP termity with the Parents and child and objectives are altered where necessary.
+Termity

+For children for whom this level of support has not had measurable impact over time, the SENDCo will, in consultation with Parents and Class Teacher raise the level of support and will liaise with Outside Agencies to gather information and support on the child's SEN. Evidence for this will be collected by completing an Assess, Plan, Do, Review form, for which at least 2 cycles need to be completed before a referral is made to external agencies, if outside support is required an Early Help Assessment form or Record of

+In outside support required an Early help assessment form of which a second of Consent form will be completed and shresholds for offering support and the school must provide evidence to show how the child meets this criteria through its Assess, Plan.
+Do, Review cycles.

+If a child's needs are unclear, or broader than the school/single agency service can address; or if a child has additional needs to those being met by universal services, an EHA (Early Help Assessment) may be completed to:

+- Gather and analyse information on strengths and difficulties - Determine plan and deliver interventions to meet identified needs - Form a TAC (Team around the Family) and agree a Lead Professional if relevant - If the needs of the child are more singulari.e., Communication and Interaction, then they will be referred using the agencies own referd form. - Review the action and delivery plan - 2 to 4 weeks Once the outside agencies have received a request for support and the referral meets their threshold criteria then they will become involved asap.

-It should be noted that Parental consent and support is required at every stage in this process and no referral or decision will be made without this,
+It should be noted that Parental consent and support is required at every stage in this process and no referral or decision will be made without this, response.www.buckdenschool.co.uk •